cornell-cs5220-f17/cs5220-f17/web/git-info.md

  - [GitHub](https://github.com/)
  - [BitBucket](https://bitbucket.org/)
  - [GitLab](https://about.gitlab.com/)

-If you choose to use a hosted Git service, you may choose to submit a tarball of your code via CMS as part of your submission.
-However, we encourage you to use the following procedure to submit your code:
+We will use [CMS] to submit all class homeworks and projects this semester.
+However, for homeworks that include code, you may choose to use [CMS] *either* to submit a tarball with the code files directly *or* to submit a pointer to a Git repository that contains your submission.
+If you choose to do the latter, you should use the following process to make sure that we are able to access the correct version of your code:

 1. Create a `submission` tag and make sure it is synchronized with the origin: